honeybadger-io/honeybadger-js/README.md

 A JavaScript library for integrating apps with the :zap: [Honeybadger Rails Error Notifier](http://honeybadger.io).

+## Upgrading from 0.0.x

+It is recommended that you use our CDN, as outlined under [installation](#installation).
+The API is 100% backwards compatible, so no other code changes are required.

+*Note: 0.1 makes significant improvements to error grouping.
+As a result, new errors may be grouped differently than old.*

 ## Installation

 Place the following code between the `<head></head>` tags of your page: